 Despite frequent calls to local Police, Faisal believes little was done to resolve the persecution he and his family were subjected to.
 He feels more should have been done and has called for a review of hate crimes of this nature, in the London Borough of Redbridge.

-Faisal has told BPCA that the bullying reached unprecedented levels leading to his moving away form the area in 2015.
+He has told BPCA that the bullying reached unprecedented levels leading to his moving away from his previous home in 2015.
 He said:

 "When a local Police officer told us they could not help and that we should move away, it dawned on me that I had no other option."